 Adher ing role: Role description: Servic e Consu mer The Service Consumer-role is fulfilled by a legal entity that consumes a service, such as data, as provided by a Service Provider.
 This legal entity is in need of the result of a service; for example, a trucking company that needs to know its optimal route and Estimated Time of Arrival.
 A Service Consumer can be represented by a machine (its system) or a human (e.g. the trucker), fittingly called the Machine Service Consumer and the Human Service Consumer.
-Servic e Provi der The Service Provider-role is fulfilled by a legal entity that provides a service, such as data, for consumption by a Service Consumer .
+Servic e Provi der The Service Provider-role is fulfilled by a legal entity that provides a service, such as data, for consumption by a Service Consumer.
 This legal entity provides the result of a service that Service Consumer(s) need; for example the party that uses a truck's a time and location to calculate and communicate the truck's optimal route and Estimated Time of Arrival.
 Entitl ed Party The Entitled Party-role is fulfilled by a legal entity that has one or more rights to a service provided by a Service Provider, for example to data.
 These rights, or entitlements, are established in a legal relation between the Entitled Party and the Service Provider.
 The Entitled Party- and Service Consumer-roles can be fulfilled by the same entity - i.e. a legal entity that consumes a service based on its own entitlements to this service (for example, the trucking company's entitlement to request Estimated Time of Arrival- and optimal route information) - but this is not necessary.
 Legal entities that are entitled to a service can delegate other entities to consume this service on its behalf: the legal entity consuming the service, then, does so on the basis of another entity's entitlements.
-In such use cases, as always, the Service Consumer consumes a Service Provider's service on the basis of the Entitled Party-role.
+In such use cases, as always, the Service Consumer consumes a Service Provider's service on the basis of the Entitled Party's entitlements, but the Service Consumer-role is fulfilled by another entity than the Entitled Party-role.
 Our trucking company, for example, could have been delegated the right to request Estimated Time of Arrival- and optimal route information by an Entitled Party, that had originally planned to transport its goods itself but instead hired the trucking company to do so.
-It therefore delegated its own right to request Estimated Time of Arrival- and optimal route information by an Entitled Party.
+It therefore delegated its own right to request Estimated Time of Arrival- and optimal route information to the trucking company.